Monitoring platform for keeping systems up and running at all times.

 With CloudWatch, you are able to collect as well as have access to all your operational data and performance in the form of logs and metrics from a single platform.
-This further means that you can overcome the challenge of monitoring individual apps and systems in a server, network, database, etc. CloudWatch enables you to track all of it together (applications, services, infrastructure) and to set alarms, logs, and events data to take actions automatically.
+This means that you can overcome the challenge of monitoring individual apps and systems in a server, network, database, etc. CloudWatch enables you to track all of it together (applications, services, infrastructure) and to set alarms, logs, and events data to take actions automatically.

 There are three main types of logs within the Amazon CloudWatch services:

-1. Vended logs – are logs published by AWS services on the customer behalf.
+1. Vended logs – are logs published by AWS services on the customers’ behalf.
 Amazon VPC Flow Logs and Amazon Route 53 logs are the two supported types.
 2. Logs released by AWS services – there are over 30 AWS services that publish logs to CloudWatch like AWS CloudTrail, AWS Lambda, Amazon API Gateway, and many others.
-3. Custom logs - which usually come from your application as well as from on-premise resources.
-You are able to utilize the AWS System Manager in order to install a CloudWatch Agent or even use the PutLogData API action for a secure log publishing.
+3. Custom logs – these usually come from your application as well as from on-premise resources.
+You are able to utilize the AWS System Manager in order to install a CloudWatch Agent or even use the PutLogData API action for secure log publishing.

 An essential part of Dashbird services is that it also provides daily updates along with key points of interest brought all together from the invocation logs in the last 24 hours.
-All of this means that even if everything is going flawlessly, in case something happens, Dashbird’s alert system will let you know of it instantly via email or Slack.
+All of this means that even if everything is going flawlessly, in case something happens, Dashbird’s alert system will let you know instantly via email or Slack.

 Visual noise is something most of us are thinking of when it comes to CloudWatch logs, but Dashbird offers something different.
 Dashbird is quick and easy to set up, to use, and above all, to understand.
 Custom-made services, like Dashbird, will cut a big piece of execution logs leaving you only with the small important parts, in which you can quickly and efficiently search for the specific invocation within the particular function.